Punic Wars: Roman allies defect, 216–207 BC

 Little survives of Polybius's account of Hannibal's army in Italy after Cannae and Livy is the best surviving source for this part of the war.
-Several of the city states in southern Italy allied with Hannibal or were captured when pro-Carthaginian factions betrayed their defences.
+Several of the city-states in southern Italy allied with Hannibal or were captured when pro-Carthaginian factions betrayed their defences.
 These included the large city of Capua and the major port city of Tarentum (modern Taranto).
 Two of the major Samnite tribes also joined the Carthaginian cause.
 By 214 BC the bulk of southern Italy had turned against Rome, although there were many exceptions.
 The majority of Rome's allies in central Italy remained loyal.
 All except the smallest towns were too well fortified for Hannibal to take by assault and blockade could be a long-drawn-out affair, or, if the target was a port, impossible.
 Carthage's new allies felt little sense of community with Carthage, or even with each other.
 The new allies increased the number of places that Hannibal's army was expected to defend from Roman retribution, but provided relatively few fresh troops to assist him in doing so.
 Such Italian forces as were raised resisted operating away from their home cities and performed poorly when they did.

 When the port city of Locri defected to Carthage in the summer of 215 BC it was immediately used to reinforce the Carthaginian forces in Italy with soldiers, supplies and war elephants.
-It was the only time during the war that Carthage reinforced Hannibal.
+It was the only time during the war that Hannibal received reinforcements from Carthage.
 A second force, under Hannibal's youngest brother Mago, was meant to land in Italy in 215 BC but was diverted to Iberia after the Carthaginian defeat there at the battle of Dertosa.

 Meanwhile, the Romans took drastic steps to raise new legions: enrolling slaves, criminals and those who did not meet the usual property qualification.
-By early 215 BC they were fielding at least 12 legions; by 214BC, 18; and by 213BC, 22.
+By early 215 BC they were fielding at least 12 legions; two years later they had 18; and a year after that, 22.
 By 212 BC the full complement of the legions deployed would have been in excess of 100,000 men, plus, as always, a similar number of allied troops.
 The majority were deployed in southern Italy in field armies of approximately 20,000 men each.
 This was insufficient to challenge Hannibal's army in open battle, but sufficient to force him to concentrate his forces and to hamper his movements.